 8. Put on the diaper properly

-Sometimes we forget that a diaper can only function well when it’s put on correctly.
+Sometimes we forget that a diaper can only function well when put on correctly.
 Avoid leaks, stains, and messy diaper changes by ensuring the ruffles or leg guards on the sides are pulled out and securing the tapes well.

 9. Have an emergency diaper stash